andre2ar/MicrosoftOfficeDocsToPlainText/README.md

 # Microsoft Office Documents to plain text

 This is a PHP class to convert Microsoft office documents in txt (plain text).
+You can convert all office documents
+  - Word
+  - Excel
+  - PowerPoint

 ### How to use this class?